 So how do you actually create a college list when it’s time to get writing?

 Empowerly has put together a list of 19 different variables that students and parents should consider.
 These variables include SAT/ACT, GPA, extracurricular activity strength, volunteer work, and more.
 Each of these variables, or factors in your application, contribute to your overall strength as a candidate.
+Once you have this information, you can actually start to put the college list data to work for you!

 But how do you know which colleges care about which variables?